Best daily deals

 Shot of the Sony WH-CH710N on a wooden balance board and green jacket

-The headphones sound good but there are some weird quirks that I don’t enjoy.
+The headphones sound good, but there are some weird quirks that I don’t enjoy.

-If you want the best pair of active noise canceling headphones around, then you shouldn’t buy this.
+If you want the best pair of active noise canceling headphones around, you shouldn’t buy this.
 Instead, you should go with the Sony WH-1000XM5 or the Bose Noise Canceling Headphones 700.
-The lack of LDAC support, the cheaper build quality, slightly worse sound quality, and the lack of swipe gestures means that it can’t dethrone its bigger brother for that title.
+The lack of LDAC support, the cheaper build quality, the slightly worse sound quality, and the lack of swipe gestures means that it can’t dethrone its bigger brother for that title.

 Sony WH-CH710N